 Consider the placement and cleanliness of feeding stations too.
 Regular bowl cleaning becomes even more important during winter when cats might be more finicky about their dining experience.
 Fresh water is crucial year-round, but some cats appreciate slightly warmed water during colder months, just make sure it’s not hot.
 A cat water fountain can encourage hydration when your feline might be drinking less due to decreased activity.

-The location of food bowls matters more than many realize.
+The location of food bowls matters as well.
 Strategic furniture placement around feeding areas can make your cat feel more secure and willing to eat.
 Cats prefer dining in quiet, low-traffic areas where they can eat without feeling vulnerable.

 The Outdoor and Feral Cat Difference